-I’ve been a Phantom fan since middle or high school (and even was fortunate enough to see it on Broadway, thanks to our amazing high school band program’s trip), and once Sarah saw the performance this spring, she was hooked as well!
+I’ve been a Phantom fan since middle or high school (and even was fortunate enough to see it on Broadway, thanks to our amazing high school band program’s trip), and once Ashar saw the performance this spring, she was hooked as well!

-Even in the past two weeks, it’s still nothing for us to come downstairs in the morning and find Sarah engrossed in Phantom performance videos from Youtube on her phone, or asking to hear the CDs from the New York performance in the car.
+Even in the past two weeks, it’s still nothing for us to come downstairs in the morning and find Ashar engrossed in Phantom performance videos from Youtube on her phone, or asking to hear the CDs from the New York performance in the car.

 Even her ringtone is the sound of Christine and the Phantom singing together “The Phantom of the Opera is here…”